The Spencer Davis Group: Disbandment

-Steve Winwood left to form Traffic in 1967; his brother, Muff, moved into the music industry working in artists and repertoire (A&R) at Island Records.
+Steve Winwood left the group in April 1967 to form Traffic; his brother, Muff, moved into the music industry working in artists and repertoire (A&R) at Island Records.
 In the same period, both the Spencer Davis Group and Traffic featured on the soundtrack of the film Here We Go Round the Mulberry Bush released in that year.
 After the Winwoods' departures, the Spencer Davis Group continued with the addition of guitarist Phil Sawyer (ex-Les Fleur de Lys) and keyboardist/vocalist Eddie Hardin (ex-A Wild Uncertainty).
 This line-up recorded several tunes for Here We Go Round The Mulberry Bush and released the psychedelia-sounding "Time Seller" single in July 1967; the b-side, "Don't Want You No More", also received radio airplay.

-This was followed by "Mr. Second-Class" in late 1967, which received heavy airplay on Radio Caroline (a pirate radio ship off the British coast), and the album With Their New Face On in 1968.
+That was followed by "Mr. Second-Class" in late 1967, which received heavy airplay on Radio Caroline (a pirate radio ship off the British coast), and the album With Their New Face On in 1968.
 At that time Ray Fenwick had replaced Phil Sawyer.
 The group's last minor hit, "After Tea", was released at the same time by the German band The Rattles, providing competition that led finally to a temporary stop to all activities of the band.
 The song was originally recorded by the Dutch group After Tea, which included guitarist/singer Fenwick among its members.

 After one further single ("Short Change"), Eddie Hardin and Pete York left to form the duo Hardin & York.
 They were replaced by future Elton John band member Dee Murray on bass and Dave Hynes on drums.
-Nigel Olsson, another future Elton John band member, replaced Hynes, and this line-up produced the album Funky in 1969 (only released in the USA on Date Records, a subsidiary of CBS, in 1970) before splintering.
+Nigel Olsson, another future Elton John band member, replaced Hynes, and the line-up produced the album Funky in 1969 (only released in the USA on Date Records, a sub-label of Columbia Records in 1970) before splintering.
 Fenwick wrote all the songs and his 1971 solo album Keep America Beautiful, Get a Haircut also featured Murray and Olsson.

 The group broke up on 19 July 1969.